edakturk14/speed-run-ethereum/README.md

 - **Calldata vs. memory** Memory is for variables that are defined within the function.
 Calldata is an immutable, temporary location where function arguments are stored, and behaves mostly like memory.
 Calldata over memory , provides gas savings.
 - Working with **ECDSA:**  functions for recovering and managing Ethereum account, more [here](https://docs.openzeppelin.com/contracts/2.x/utilities); its a method for checking signatures on-chain
 - NOTE: 💰 When you are executing a transaction you need to have money in your smart contract.
 You can not send something you don't have...
-- The backend is needed to create & eceute a transaction.
+- The backend is needed to create & execute a transaction.
+A transaction cannot be executed w/o the required number of signatures.

 ##  ✅  Challenge 6: 🎁 SVG NFT 🎫 Building Cohort